Cirkit Designer Logo

 2. Recognition Fails Frequently

-• Cause: Poor lighting conditions or dirty lens.
+• Cause: Poor lighting or incorrect positioning.

 3. Module Restarts Unexpectedly